-On April 1st 2008, Ms. Janice Lyttle (mother of Soca Star Kevin Lyttle), died suddenly of heart disease at the age of 52.
-She did not previous suffer from symptoms of heart disease.
-A year later, after much research and trying to answer the question why, Kevin Lyttle adopted this cause by way of a Foundation in his mother’s name.
+On April 1st 2008, Ms. Janice Lyttle (mother of Soca Star and Vincentian Cultural Ambassador, Kevin Lyttle), died suddenly of heart disease at the age of 52.
+She did not previously suffer from symptoms of heart disease.
+A year later, after much research and trying to answer the question why, Kevin Lyttle and Dr. Jacqueline James adopted this cause by way of a Foundation in his mother’s name.

 The Janice Lyttle Foundation for heart disease education and support is a non-profit organization founded on June 5th 2010 and serves all of St. Vincent and the Grenadines.
 The foundation’s goal is to provide support and some funding for the education of the people of St. Vincent and the Grenadines on hypertensive cardiovascular disease.
 We aim to help people to benefit from the great strides made in the treatment, detection and prevention of heart disease.
-This will be done through several mediums.
-Thefirst is via sponsored concerts to raise funds to acquire literature for the cause and medicine and equipment to be donated to the public hospitals and clinics throughout the country.
-The other mediums would be through seminars and lectures organized for the people in many different towns and schools throughout the country as well as through banquets and fitness walks.
-Theseevents will bring together health care professionals, survivors, entertainers, lecturers and the community to discuss the mission of eliminating heart disease and support for families of heart disease patients.
+This will be done through fund raisers and partnerships to assist in acquiring literature for the cause and medicine and equipment to be donated to the public hospitals and clinics throughout the country.
+These events will bring together health care professionals, survivors, entertainers, lecturers and the community to discuss the mission of eliminating heart disease and support for families of heart disease patients.